zcourts/higgs/higgs-boson/README.md

 ### Serialization

-1. Write the request type (-127,-126 or -125)
+1. Write the connection type (-127,-126 or -125)
-2. Write the contents of the request type using the rules for that content's type ( e.g if its an int write int flag then the int)
+2. Write the contents of the connection type using the rules for that content's type ( e.g if its an int write int flag then the int)

 # Response

-A request has 2 components to it.
+A connection has 2 components to it.

 1. __method__ - A __string__ which contains the name of the function to be invoked on the client when the response is received.
 3. __parameters__ - An __array__ of values, which can be any valid boson data type, these are the __ordered__ parameters that will be passed to the function on the client side.